canadaprogrammer/edx-first-ios-app/README.md

 - Generally, we will need to pass information between View Controllers
   - This is despite changing View Controllers to a different `task`, as it is still part of a larger workflow
-- We override the prepare function to setup data for transfer during a segue
+- We override the `prepare` function to setup data for transfer during a segue
-- The prepare function is how we programmatically define a segue
+- The `prepare` function is how we programmatically define a segue

+#### Demo: Passing data between ViewControllers

+1. Cont'd Navigation Controller Demo
+2. Click Libaray and add Text Field to below the button on the first view controller
+3. Click the text field and drag it to above override func viewDidLoad() on ViewController.swift
+   1. Name: textField
+   2. Click Connect
+   3. It will create `@IBOutlet weak var textField: UITextField!`
+   4. Type a code below the code

+      - ```swift
+        override function prepare(for segue: UIStoryboardSegue, sender: Any?) {
+          segue.destination.navigationItem.title = textField.text
+        }
+        ```

+4. Click "Start the active scheme"
+5. On a simulator, type test text on the textField
+6. Click First button
+7. The test text will be shown as the navigation title on the second view controller

 ## Tab Bar Controllers